 Solving in a (constraint logic) system embodying logic variables, an enumerative search procedure (as those for LP and FLP), and a constraint solving procedure (propagation and labeling), allows to constrain variable domains during the enumerative search, therefore hopefully identifying a failure in advance (before the assignment of the variable).
-This improves efficiency in general since computation branches are pruned in advance with the information given by the constraints.
-In addition, lazy narrowing avoids computations which are not demanded, therefore saving computation time.
-Observing the functional component of the integration, we get some advantages.
-First, since type checking is used throughout the language, in particular CFLP(FD) constraints are declared as functions so that a wrong use can be straightforwardly detected in the typical type checking process (in FLP) a priori, before execution.
+This improves efficiency in general since computation branches are pruned in advance with the information given by the contraints.
+In addition, lazy narrowing a voids computations which are not demanded, therefore saving computation time.

+Moreover, CFLPFD constraints are declared as functions so that a wrong use can be straightforwardly detected in the typical type checking process (in FLP) a priori, before execution.
 Therefore, this saves time in both correcting and debugging programs.
-Second, functions are used instead of just conjunctions in a logic programming language.
-Third, functions allows more concise programs since we can use them in arguments.
-And fourth, higher order applications provide more expressive power.